 Details of assessments associated with this course are outlined below:

-The way in which students are assessed will vary according to the learning objectives of each module.
+- The way in which students are assessed will vary according to the learning objectives of each module.
 Details of how each module is assessed are shown in the Student Handbook which is provided to all students during their first year induction.
-Politics modules are typically assessed by two coursework assignments in the first semester, and one assignment plus a final written unseen examination in semester two.
-Variations on this include assessed presentations, group projects, and “learning logs” based on weekly reading.
+Politics modules are typically assessed by two coursework assignments.
+Assessments may also include assessed presentations, group projects, and “learning logs” based on weekly reading.

 As students' progress through their course at Queen’s they will receive general and specific feedback about their work from a variety of sources including lecturers, module co-ordinators, placement supervisors, personal tutors, advisers of study and peers.
 University students are expected to engage with reflective practice and to use this approach to improve the quality of their work.
 Feedback may be provided in a variety of forms including: